supermanzer/supermanzer.github.io/content/articles/celery-workflows.md

 I became aware of [Celery](https://docs.celeryproject.org/en/stable/) when I started researching how to Docker-ize my Django apps.
 Most of the tutorials I found took me through not only creating services for my Proxy Server (NGINX), Database (PostgreSQL), and Web application (Django) but also involved using Celery + [RabbitMQ](https://www.rabbitmq.com/) (seriously, who names these things?) as well as using Redis for cache and session management.
 I figured it was better to have a more robust system than not so I went with it.

-I want to point out here that, in addition to pushing tasks to the broker from the application (i.e. user actions), you can also create schedules for task execution using a plugin called `beat-scheduler`.
+For those of you not familiar but curious I would highly encourage you to read the documentation linked above.
+However just to get everyone on the same page, Celery allows you to offload some of the computational work of an application to worker processes that process these tasks asynchronously while allowing your application to respond back the user in a timely manner.
+Apps write tasks (with signatures detailing inputs and such) to message broker(s) (RabbitMQ in this case) and a worker process grabs the task signature and gets to work.
+In addition to getting triggered via a user request, you can aslo schedule tasks using `beat-scheduler` in Celery.
+This has been a huge help to me running both high frequency API polling and also periodic maintenance functions in my applications.

 <img src="https://www.oreilly.com/library/view/learn-web-development/9781789953299/assets/857bb6b8-e872-410f-8a68-fd4e3ebb34ad.png" width=500>

 In fact, by installing a module called `django-beat-scheduler` I was able to create `crontab` like schedules for any task I wanted directly in the default Django admin interface.
 Anyone working across multiple development environments and version control will understand how much easier it makes your life to be able to do something like that without modifying any actual code.

 Now I was able to bundle up all the file processing actions into a task.
 When my application needed to perform these actions a task was pushed to the RabbitMQ broker and the ID of that task was returned back to my application.
-I even learned, through Celery's wonderful documentation, how to make my task update it's status with an indication of the progress.
-I wrote a nifty little Django view that returned task details when a valid task ID was included in the URL, added a little JavaScript to rendered HTML to ping my server and update the task status.
+I even learned, through Celery's wonderful documentation, how to have my tasks update their status to indicate their progress for long running tasks (e.g. `{status: 'In Progress', processed: 17, total: 80}`).
+I wrote a nifty little Django view that returned task details when a valid task ID was included in the URL and wrote a simple Javascript to check task status every 20 seconds and update a progress bar and tooltip text with the info.
 I was feeling pretty dang cool!

 <img src="https://cdn.shopify.com/s/files/1/1061/1924/products/Emoji_Icon_-_Sunglasses_cool_emoji.png?v=1485573433" width=100>